 The Lacrosse Master's annual Northeast Girls Prospect Camp is unlike any camp in the country.
-Six HEAD and Assistant coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
+NINE HEAD and Assistant coaches from some of the world's finest academic institutions will be on staff for the duration of the camp.
 The make-up of our World-Class staff and the institutions they represent is unprecedented.
 Our camp is designed to provide every participant with the best instruction and Guaranteed Exposure to many of the nation's most well respected NCAA Division I & III lacrosse coaches from the world's best academic institutions.

 This is a MUST ATTEND camp for any player interested in playing at any of these schools.
 Each participate will be coached and seen by every coach on staff - GUARANTEED.
 You will not find this level of exposure and instruction at any camp or tournament.